 Simple articles let support agents direct customers to the exact Client KB article that contains the answer they’re looking for.
 When a customer calls the Client for support, the support agent often ends up emailing the customer a link to one or more KB articles related to their issue.
 Simple articles allow the agent to supply links that go directly to the information that the customer needs.
 Contrast this with a complex article where the agent would send the link but also need to explain where to go within that page to find the relevant information.
 It’s the difference between “Go here” and “Go here, then click this link at the top of the page, then scroll down to where it says [abc].”

 Simple articles are easier and faster to write, revise, and manage.

-If we instead write multiple simple articles, each covering a single topic, we can easily focus on just that content.
+If we instead write multiple simple articles, each covering a single topic, we can:

 Reviewing KB articles is not at the top of many reviewers’ priority lists, so we want to make it as painless as we can.
 To that end, we want to avoid:

 Users often bookmark web pages or save them to PDF for later reference.
 Some users still print pages, especially for information that needs to be used away from the computer.
 Simple articles help these users by letting them easily bookmark or print — to paper or PDF — only the content they need.

 For those who print, we don’t want them to waste time, paper, and ink printing a long, complex article when all they want is one section of it.
 The customer could restrict printing to specific pages, but they would have to figure out which pages the relevant section appears on within the total page count when rendered by their browser.
 There is no easy way to do this; they must guess, see if their guess is right, guess again, and so on.
 Simple articles let us avoid this issue.

 Listed below are reference materials related to the principles, standards, and guidelines for KBs and modular documentation.